bitsnaps/aliyet/openspec/project.md

 - [ ] Test all forms and email notifications.
 - [ ] Test the Admin Control Panel functionality.
 - [ ] Deploy the website to the client's hosting provider.
-- [ ] Provide final training and handover to the Aliyet team.
+- [ ] Provide final training and handover to the Aliyaat team.